 So passing ad rem and observing all these wines that Parker wrote about, as well as all those that Nossiter wrote about and many others, having nothing to do with bottles from supermarkets, residential shops or even from cellars.
 Moreover, following the criteria mentioned above, real wine is where its actual producer is.
 All the rest is a scam or an industry for a mass consumer.

 Hence, these conclusions are elitist and not very optimistic.
 To know the real wines, you need to have motivations in yourself.
 And these come with culture.
 A boor will not crave total wine.
 Culture, on the other hand, is knowledge.
-Ignorant also will not long for real wine.
-For it, you also need to have money.
+Ignorant will not long for real wine, either.
+But for it, you need to have money.
 An indigent, even if not boor nor ignorant, will dream for, however, and so what?
 He will not arrive at the manufacturer’s somewhere in Burgundy, well, because being an indigent, he has no money to travel.
 And all those great wines from Paris, Catalunya, Basque Country, California, it’s too far.

 So, he will remain with virtual reality and with the dream that even Losada would not fall from heaven.
 Well, but the bottle of such a Losada means a third of the modest pension, so even virtually it could not go to terms with the physical experience, which could be the gateway to paradise, although it does not have to.
 After such conclusions, it is no longer surprising that in my country where forty million people live wine blogs are read by 150 persons, and indeed, there will be no more, and each of those 150 aspires to reach a 1% of the world’s population.
 That means, those who can afford to evacuate from the Earth, with a – let’s say – Musk.